OfficeDev/office-scripts-docs/office-scripts-docs/develop/scripting-fundamentals.md

 #### Creating a chart

-You can create a chart to visualize the data in a range.
+Create charts to visualize the data in a range.
 Scripts allow for dozens of chart varieties, each of which can be customized to suit your needs.

 The following script creates a simple column chart for three items and places it 100 pixels below the top of the worksheet.